 Appointments are available on weekdays from 7.00 am to 02.00 pm.

-In certain cases therapy sessions can be provided on home visit bases at special prices.
+In certain cases therapy sessions can be provided on home visit basis.
+Please ask for more information.

 Therapy through Video Conferencing and Telephone are also available.

 The Alternative modes of therapy such as Video Conferencing, Telephonic or Email are becoming more and more popular as it helps people who are constantly on a move or have time constraints or simply find it difficult to commit for a face to face session every week due to erratic schedule.

 These modes are also becoming equally popular as face to face therapy, as they are cost effective and more affordable and provide enough flexibility without compromising on the effectiveness and success of the therapy sessions.
 But one thing than needs to be kept in mind is that not all the forms of therapy can be offered by alternative modes as in certain specific forms of complaints and issues the effectiveness is likely to be compromised.
 Its advisable to check with the therapist of your preference before deciding on the mode, that is likely to be most effective (both from time and money standpoint).